 Who am I?

 I’m Jonathan Myerson Katz.
-You might know me on Twitter as @KatzOnEarth.
+You might know me on social media as @KatzOnEarth.
 I’m a regular contributor to lots of publications covering world and national affairs.
 For the first half of my career, I broke news around the world as a foreign correspondent for the Associated Press.

 My first book, The Big Truck That Went By: How the World Came to Save Haiti and Left Behind a Disaster, was a PEN Literary Award finalist and won the Overseas Press Club of America’s award for the year’s best book on international affairs.
 I was formerly a national fellow at New America and directed the Media & Journalism Initiative at Duke University’s John Hope Franklin Humanities Institute.